inducer/pycuda/doc/source/driver.rst

         Release the held device memory now instead of when this object becomes unreachable.
 Any further use of the object is an error and will lead to undefined behavior.

+.. function:: mem_get_ipc_handle(devptr)

+    Return an opaque :class:`bytes` object representing an IPC handle to the device pointer *devptr*.

+    .. versionadded:: 2011.2

+    Requires CUDA 4.1 and Python 2.6.

+.. class:: IPCMemoryHandle(ipc_handle)

+    .. versionadded:: 2011.2

+    Requires CUDA 4.1 and Python 2.6.

+    Objects of this type can be used in the same ways as a :class:`DeviceAllocation`.

+    .. method:: close()

 .. class:: PointerHolderBase